Bhalut/AirBnB_clone/README.md

 ![AirBnB clone images](https://i.imgur.com/78Nj81H.png)

-## General
-- How to create a Python package
-- How to create a command interpreter in Python using the cmd module
-- What is Unit testing and how to implement it in a large project
-- How to serialize and deserialize a Class
-- How to write and read a JSON file
-- How to manage datetime
-- What is an UUID
-- What is *args and how to use it
-- What is **kwargs and how to use it
-- How to handle named arguments in a function

 ## First step: Write a command interpreter to manage your AirBnB objects.
 This is the first step towards building your first full web application: the AirBnB clone.
 This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…